King Mongkut's University of Technology Thonburi: Bang Khun Thian Campus

 The Bang Khun Thian Campus, 80 acres in size, contains the School of Architecture and Design, the School of Bioresources and Technology, the Pilot Plant Development and Training Institute, and the Industrial Park.
 It is in Bangkok's Bang Khun Thian District.

 Ratchaburi Campus

 The Ratchaburi campus is located in Ratchaburi province, approximately 150 kilometers to the west of the main Bangmod campus in Bangkok.
 A 500 million baht budget was allocated for construction in 2010.

-Main campus dormitories

-In the fiscal year 1995-1997, the government granted a budget of 190.8 million baht to King Mongkut's University of Technology Thonburi to construct the dormitory.
-The male dormitory, completed for 130.7 million baht, was a 23 meters x 69 meters eleven-story building, composed of 264 rooms that accommodate 944 students.
-The female dormitory, completed at the amount of 60.1 million baht, was a 23 meters x 35.7 meters ten-story building, composed of 110 rooms that accommodate 388 students.

 Transportation

 KMUTT provides a free bus service between the Bangmod campus and the Bang Khun Thian campus for students, staff, and visitors.
 The first trip from the Bangmod campus to the Bang Khun Thian campus is at 7:30 A.M. and the last trip is at 6:00 P.M.
 The first trip in the opposite direction from the Bang Khun Thian campus to the Bangmod campus starts at 8:00 A.M. and the last trip is at 7:00 P.M.